UMAprotocol/docs/docs/getting-started/welcome.md

 ## Contact Us

-If you have any questions or want to connect with the UMA community, please join our [Discord](https://discord.umaproject.org/).
+If you have any questions or want to connect with the UMA community, please check out our community [page](community/community-overview) or join our [Discord](https://discord.umaproject.org/).